 The Bodhisatta was once an ascetic who lived in a band of five hundred others in the Himalayas.
 Their master was an elder named Kesava, and the Bodhisatta was both his top student and a close friend.
 One rainy season they all went to the city to get salt and vinegar, and they stayed in the royal park being cared for by the king.
-When it was time to return, the king suggested to Kesava that, because he was very old, he remain behind.
+When it was time to return, the king suggested that Kesava remain behind because he was very old.
 He agreed.
 All the others returned to the mountains, and the Bodhisatta became their leader.

 Kesava missed the Bodhisatta and was not happy living alone in the city.
-Because of this he slept poorly, which caused him to not digest his food properly and he fell ill with dysentery.
+Because of this, he slept poorly, which made him unable to digest his food properly, and he fell ill with dysentery.
 The king’s doctors looked after him with leeches, but his condition did not improve.
 So Kesava asked to return to the Himalayas, and the king sent one of his advisors and some foresters to accompany him.
 Kesava’s depression broke the moment he saw the Bodhisatta.

 In the Lifetime of the Buddha

 Kesava was an earlier birth of the god Baka, who had spent billions of years living in bliss in heaven.
-And during this time, he completely forgot he’d had other lives in other realms, and this caused him to forget that all things are impermanent and to believe his celestial existence was eternal and unchanging, with no other salvation beyond it.
-When the Buddha divined Baka’s thoughts he went to heaven to explain the truth.
+And during this time, he completely forgot that he’d had other lives in other realms.
+This caused him to forget that all things are impermanent and to believe that his celestial existence was eternal and unchanging, with no other salvation beyond it.
+When the Buddha divined Baka’s thoughts, he went to heaven to explain the truth.